When you've found a special house you want to call home, you'll probably feel excited and a bit nervous. What’s next? An Offer to Purchase.

 Coldwell Banker’s HomeBase® transaction management system provides you with a safe, secure, user-friendly communication and documentation platform to keep track of your transaction, from start to finish.

 This dedicated, secure website stores your transaction-related documents so you can access them at any time, from anywhere.
 It gives you:

 - Constant visibility into each step of the transaction process

 - Convenient document retrieval during estate planning, renovations, financial planning or tax season

-Your Coldwell Banker affiliated sales associate will help you get set up with a personal HomeBase system account when you’re ready.
+Your Coldwell Banker agent will be happy to help you set up a personal HomeBase account when you’re ready.